Free agent deals aren't yet official as NFL year begins

 That's big change - and a big change for a franchise that began stockpiling money and draft picks a year ago with a roster dismantling so drastic Miami used an NFL record 84 players and was accused of tanking.

 BRONCOS: A day after losing out on NT D.J.
-Reader to the Bengals, the Broncos made their second big trade (A.J.
-Bouye from Jacksonville) of the offseason by acquiring five-time Pro Bowl DL Jurrell Casey from the Tennessee Titans for a 2020 seventh-round pick, people familiar with the deal told The Associated Press.
+Reader to the Bengals, the Broncos made their second big trade by acquiring five-time Pro Bowl DL Jurrell Casey from the Tennessee Titans for a 2020 seventh-round pick, people familiar with the deal told The Associated Press.

 Casey, due $11.2 million this season and under contract through 2022, plugs a gaping hole on Denver's D-line just as the free agent acquisition of C-G Graham Glasgow (four years, $44 million) fills a big need on the O-line.